sastoudt/tidytuesday/data/2020/2020-10-06/exploration.md

 ![](exploration_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-### In table form how well have they done historically?
+### Tables 3 and 4: In table form how well have they done historically?

 ``` r
 table(subset(data, school == "North Carolina")$tourney_finish)